-Since 2000, public water demand during the base demand months (November through March) remained rather consistent at approximately 140 million gallons per day (mgd).
+Between 2013 and 2019 the average daily pumpage for the County has been approximately 186 million gallons per day (mgd).
 During peak demand months, pumping can increase considerably (to well over 250 mgd) and is quite variable in response to weather conditions.
-Annual water demand since 2000 has fluctuated between 184 mgd to 204 mgd.

 Recharge to the groundwater system normally amounts to approximately half of the precipitation falling upon the County's land surface.
-This equates to 332 million gallons of recharge to the groundwater system each day.
+This equates to 332 mgd of recharge to the groundwater system.
 The amount has increased slightly to 341 mgd because of the effectiveness of the County's recharge basins in capturing additional storm water runoff for aquifer recharge.

 Since the amount of recharge to the groundwater system exceeds the amount of water withdrawn from the system, the quantity of groundwater available for public water supply is expected to be more than adequate, both presently and into the future.
 Furthermore, any new developments within the jurisdiction of the County Department of Public Works are required to retain all storm water on site.
 This requirement ensures that storm water runoff emanating from such developments will go into the groundwater system as recharge.
-The County has been in contact with the New York City Department of Environmental Protection ("DEP") regarding its 2017 application to the New York State Department of Environmental Conservation ("DEC") to renew a permit to pump groundwater beneath the Borough of Queens.
+The County has been in contact with the New York City Department of Environmental Protection ("DEP") regarding its 2017 application to DEC to renew a permit to pump groundwater beneath the Borough of Queens.
 The County has been coordinating with the DEP and the DEC to ensure that there are no adverse impacts to the Long Island aquifer system.
+The DEC has authorized a LI Ground Water Sustainability Study with the United State Geological Survey (USGS) to address the adequacy of the ground water system.
+This study includes drilling new monitoring wells as well as a detailed ground water modeling effort to provide guidance to water providers and managers.